An open API service indexing awesome lists of open source software.

 ## Usage

-This extension uses the following key bindings (you can change or disable them in your system settings):
+This extension uses the following system actions:

 - "Switch applications" (usually **Alt+Tab**): Cycle through windows grouped by application